djwf/getting_and_cleaning_data_course_project/CodeBook.md

 ### Variables, types, and descriptions.

-Note that the first two variables (`subject` and `activity`) are categorical, while the rest of the variables are continuous.

 | Variable Name                        | Summary Statistic  | Axis | Domain    | Component        | Description                              |
 | -------------                        | -----------------  | ---- | ------    | ---------        | -----------                              |